0xb120/cheatsheets_and_ctf-notes/Dev, ICT & Cybersec/Tools/Burpsuite.md

 This extension passively reports detailed server error messages.
 You can configure arbitrary match results from the apposite tab.

 ![](../../zzz_res/attachments/error-message-checks.png)

+### *WAFDetect 🔝

+This extension passively detects the presence of a web application firewall (WAF) from HTTP responses.

 ### CSP Auditor